ddemile/FakeAchievements/README.md

 ## Reloading achievements
 If you want to reload the achievements at any time you can use:
-- The `achievement reload` command in the DevConsole mod console
+- The `achievements reload` command in the DevConsole mod console
 - `FakeAchievementManager.LoadAchievements()`